WHY You Must Speak Truth to Power When Painfully Denied a Tourist Visa

 Why was he denied?

-This piece of writing is about Ibrahim’s Tourist Visa (Temporary Resident Visa) to Canada from Bangladesh, hosted by his Canadian partner.
+This writing is about Ibrahim’s Tourist Visa (Temporary Resident Visa) to Canada from Bangladesh, hosted by his Canadian partner.

 I’ll never forget the day we got the bad news.